ubuntu/ubuntu-project-docs/docs/reference/exception-CloudinitUpdates.rst

    console output of the appropriate run to the bug.  cloud-init team members will not mark ‘verification-done’ until this has happened.

-   [Regression Potential]
-   In order to mitigate the regression potential, the results of the aforementioned integration tests are attached to this bug.

    * Automated Test Results
    <TODO: attach automated cloud-init-proposed test artifacts from tests for each release with lxd artifacts>
    <TODO: attach automated cloud-init-proposed test artifacts from tests for each release with kvm artifacts>